 Hawaii is the only state where chocolate can be made with 100% locally produced ingredients thanks to its tropical climate.
 Some of the farms that grow cacao pods organize tours of the orchards and tastings of their home-made chocolate.
 Examples of such tours are:

-You can find out all about locally produced chocolate + a list of more farm tours on our website.
+You can find more tours in the guide to locally produced chocolate on our website.

 Vanilla beans are the fruits of an orchid that blooms for one day only, during which the flower must very carefully be hand pollinated.
 There are many more fascinating things to learn about growing vanilla, which you can do during a tour of these two vanilla farms:

-- The Hawaiian Vanilla Co. (close to Honoka’a on the Hamakua coast) organizes farm tours that can also include a lunch during which you can taste foods and drinks that include their vanilla.
-You can find more information about the tours on their website.
+- The Hawaiian Vanilla Co. (close to Honokaʻa on the Hamakua coast) organizes farm tours that can also include a lunch during which you can taste foods and drinks that include their vanilla.
+You can book this tour here.

 - The Vanillerie is a small vanilla farm just north of Kona.
 They organize tours through their greenhouses and let you taste their products.
 Find more information about the tours on their website.

-The following video about the tour + luncheon organized by the Hawaiian Vanilla Co. gives you an idea of what to expect during a visit:
+The following video about the tour + luncheon (see above) organized by the Hawaiian Vanilla Co. gives you an idea of what to expect during a visit:

 Macadamia Nuts Orchard Tours